Tumor Profiling Market

 Europe

-Europe holds nearly 28% of the global tumor profiling market.
+Europe holds nearly 28% of the tumor profiling market.
 Growth is driven by widespread use of molecular diagnostics and initiatives for early cancer detection.
 Countries like Germany, France, and the UK are implementing precision oncology programs within public healthcare systems.

 Asia Pacific